clercjs/clerc/docs/guide/interceptors.md

 ## Context Type

 The context type for interceptors is `InterceptorContext`, which is currently an alias for `BaseContext`, but provides better IDE type display.
 [See the context documentation](./context) for more information.

+## Behavior of Accessing Options and Arguments in Interceptors

+In interceptors, you can access `ctx.flags` and `ctx.parameters`.
+However, be aware that required flag and argument validation errors are only thrown before the command handler is called.
+This means that if you access a required flag in an interceptor and the user did not provide it, the flag will not be present in `ctx.flags`, and an error will only be thrown later when the command handler is invoked.